Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch05_Relationships_with_triangles.md

 In a triangle $\triangle ABC$, if a point $G$ lies in the three angle bisectors of $\triangle ABC$ then $G$ is the incenter of $\triangle ABC$.

-## Medians and altitudes of a triangle (Medianas y alturas de un triángulo)
+## Medians and altitudes in triangles (Medianas y alturas de un triángulo)
 [Ch05_S04](https://www.ck12.org/reader/reader-index.html#section/9549312/5.4/9549314)

 (Mediana de un triángulo)